 Students in both bands will experience a wide variety of quality music.
-This will include standard classics in the band and orchestral repertoire along with some of the better examples of popular music.
-Students have the opportunity to participate in a variety of performing groups such as concert band, pep band, marching band, and numerous small ensembles.
+This will include standard classics in the band and orchestral repertoire, along with some of the better examples of popular music.
+Students can participate in various performing groups, such as concert bands, pep bands, and small ensembles.
 The bands perform at concerts, festivals, football games, basketball games, wrestling matches, graduation, parades, and various school and community functions.